lucadealfaro/py4web/docs/chapter-10.rst

    >>> print DIV("hello world").xml()
    <div>hello world</div>

+To use helpers in Python code, you import them from `yatl.helpers`.
 The helpers mechanism in py4web is more than a system to generate HTML without concatenating strings.
 It provides a server-side representation of the Document Object Model (DOM).